 Kayak through a lush canyon.
 Savor your own freshly-caught salmon with fishing buddies.
 Spy a menagerie of ocean life.
 The swirling Pacific and wild Smith and Klamath rivers are the launch points for your Del Norte County adventure.

 Find your bliss along the California coastline searching for that perfect wave.
 The flat, sandy shore of South Beach, south of Crescent City, lends itself to great surfing for any level.
 Seasoned surfers looking for some killer scenery should check out Pebble Beach or Point St. George.
-If you are a novice surfer or need a refresher, get surf lessons or join a summer surf camp (ages 10-17 only).
-Surfboard rentals and gear (hood, booties and wetsuit) are available in town at North Coast Ocean Sports or Local Boys Surf & Skate Shop.
+If you are a novice surfer or need a refresher, get surf lessons.
+Surfboard rentals and gear (hood, booties and wetsuit) are available in town at Local Boys Surf & Skate Shop.

 Leave the shoreline to get up-close and personal with some protected wildlife.
 Launch from Whalers Island by boat or sea kayak and about a half-mile away you’ll discover Castle Rock National Wildlife Refuge, a 14-acre habitat for several thousand birds as well as a rest stop for seals and sea lions.
 Book a guided kayak tour out to Castle Rock with Redwood Rides.

 Soak up the sun and cruise the ocean in your own boat.
 Launch from Crescent City Harbor or Anglers’ Cove Campground at the mouth of the Klamath River.
 Savor your own catch of sweet Dungeness crab.
 Recreational crabbing is permitted late November to late summer.